 The Restatement Second of Trusts provides various situations in which a person to whom the trustee has incurred a liability in the course of the administration of a trust can by a proceeding in equity reach trust property and apply it to the satisfaction of such person's claim.
 See Restatement Second of Trusts § 267.
 Section 268 provides that the creditor can reach trust property to the extent the creditor cannot obtain satisfaction of the claim out of the trustee's individual property to the extent the trustee is entitled to exoneration out of the trust estate.
 Section 269 provides that a creditor who cannot obtain satisfaction out of the trustee's individual property can by a proceeding in equity reach trust property to the extent the trust estate has benefitted.
 Section 270 permits the creditor to reach trust property if by the terms of the trust the settlor manifested an intention to confer such a power on the creditor.
-Section 271 permits a shall not be point the adminis ich trust property on a contractual claim if the contract provides that the trustee ersonally liable upon the contract and the contract was properly made by the trustee stration of the trust.
-Section 271A permits a creditor to obtain satisfaction out of e if it is equitable to permit him to do so.
-[ARTICLE] 5 FIDUCIARY DUTY SECT TION 501.
-FIDUCIARY DUTY. (a) Th is [act] does not create or imply a duty to exercise the decanting power or a duty to inform benefi ciaries about the applicability of this [act].
-An inference of breach of fiduciary duty may not be made as a result of an authorized fiduciary failing to exercise the decanting power. (b) An authorized fiduciary in exercising the decanting power shall act in accordance with the fiduc iary duties of the fiduciary. (c) Ex cept as otherwise provided in the first trust instrument, for purposes of this [act] [and Sections 801 and 802(a) of the Uniform Trust Code], the terms of the first trust are deemed to include the decanting power granted in this [act].
-Comment To impose a comprove the aburdens for finact does not comprove the actions and comprove the actions are actions. rust Decanting Act does not impose a duty on the authorized fiduciary to decant. luty on the authorized fiduciary to consider whether any possible decanting could dministration of the trust or further the trust purposes would create unfair risks and duciaries and also might, in some situations, present impartiality issues.
-While this reate a presumption in favor of the terms of the first trust, an authorized fiduciary uld not be penalized for not modifying the terms of the trust. duty under ge fiduciary or tr may be, however, circumstances in which the authorized fiduciary or trustee has a neral trust law to seek a deviation from the terms of the trust even if the authorized rustee does not have a duty to exercise a decanting power.
-Subsection 66(2) of the Third of Trusts provides: • (2) If a trustee knows or should know of circumstances that justify al action under Subsection (1) with respect to an administrative provision, the potential of those circumstances to cause substantial harm to the trust or its beneficiaries, the trustee has a duty to petition the court for appropriate modification of or deviation from the terms of the trust.
+Section 271 permits a creditor to reach trust property on a contractual claim if the contract provides that the trustee shall not be personally liable upon the contract and the contract was properly made by the trustee in the administration of the trust.
+Section 271A45 ermits a creditor to obtain satisfaction out of the trust estate if it is equitable to permit him to do so.